CHAN-dong/ILI-AL/README.md

-# AILI-AL: An Inverted Learned Index with Auxiliary Location for Reliable Keyword Queries in Hybrid-Storage Blockchain
+# ILI-AL: An Inverted Learned Index with Auxiliary Location for Reliable Keyword Queries in Hybrid-Storage Blockchain

 AILI-AL is a novel index structure designed for efficient keyword queries and verification in hybrid-storage blockchain environments.
 This Java implementation provides a reliable and cost-effective solution for keyword queries based on learned index structures.